dhakal79/-Portfolio-project-MS3/README.md

 <a name="testing"></a>
 # 7. Testing
   [Go to the top](#table-of-contents)

 ## PEP8 online validation
-  PEP8 online validation tool was used to validate the code to ensure there were no syntax errors or improper code indentation.
-It passed the test as seen in the screenshot below:
+  I have tested this project manually by passing the code through PEP8 online validation tool wand confirmed there are no errors.
+The screenshot is as shown below:
   ![PEP* online validation](images/pep8_online.jpg)
 ## Mannual testing
 ## a) Google sheet